learn-co-curriculum/node-non-blocking-observer/README.md

 The server is a modified version of the Hello World server from earlier lessons.
 You can replace the URL in `request.js` to something from the Internet like <http://webapplog.com> or <http://azat.co>.
 This will be more fun.
 The HTML will be save to the file `crawler.html`.

-When working with RESTful API, you'll need to parse JSON from a string to an object.
+When working with a RESTful API, you'll need to parse JSON from a string to an object.
 You can use `JSON.parse()` for that in the `end` event listener handler:

 ```js
   response.on('end', function() {